 Compared with the previous programming period 2014-2020, more investments are made in the renewal and adaptation, use, and actualisation of sites of cultural heritage.
 These investments are very important in reducing inequalities in the accessibility of cultural services and the gap between the centre and periphery, improving the accessibility of culture, particularly in regions where less cultural services are offered.
 Therefore, it is important to consistently create supply here.
-The planned hard investments in cultural heritage and, consequently, the consistent creation of a dense network of cultural infrastructure are necessary to meet objectives, i.e. to increase interest in culture, awareness of cultural sites and their attendance, public involvement in culture, because neglected, untended sites of cultural heritage may not be appealing to visitors, and there are no opportunities to organise cultural events.
-However, in seeking higher consumption of culture and viability and sustainability of cultural sites, there are also other measures of importance: soft investments, knowledge, skills and initiative of managers of cultural heritage sites in finding more diverse, publicly attractive supply of culture, knowledge of developers of cultural products and services in the field of publicity and marketing and their entrepreneurial skills, and the necessity for education of potential consumers of culture.
+The planned hard investments in cultural heritage and, consequently, the consistent creation of a dense network of cultural sites and their attendance, public involvement in culture, because neglected, untended sites of cultural heritage may not be appealing to visitors, and there are no opportunities to organise cultural sites, there are also other measures of importance: soft investments, knowledge, skills and initiative of managers of cultural heritage sites in finding more diverse, publicly attractive supply of culture, knowledge of developers of cultural products and services in the field of publicity and marketing and their entrepreneurial skills, and the necessity for education of potential consumers of culture.